Showing posts with label Ivy Green. Show all posts

 For unto you are born this day by Leta Mathews and Van Brown:

-Their theme color was gold, & silver with twinkling lights, the manger scene, the wise men, and the worshipping of baby Jesus.
+Their theme colors were gold & silver, with twinkling lights, featuring the manger scene, the wise men, and the worship of baby Jesus.

-Theme color was red and white with Santa’s boots sticking out of the chimney, and Santa’s of all shape and sizes covering the tree, Santa’s sack, and presents under the tree.
+The theme colors were red and white, with Santa's boots sticking out of the chimney, and Santas of all shapes and sizes covering the tree, Santa's sack, and presents under the tree.

 Unsung Heroes by DAR: